pip-services/pip-services-docs/content/en/node/expressions/variants/variant.md

 linkTitle: "Variant"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-expressions-nodex"
 description: >
-    Defines container for variant values.
+    Defines a container for variant values.
 ---

 ### Description

-TODO: add description
+The Variant class allows you to define a container for variant values.

 ### Constructors
-Constructs this class and assignes another variant value.
+Constructs this class and assignes a variant value.

 > `public` constructor(value?: any)

-- **value**: any - a value to be assigned to this variant.
+- **value**: any - value to be assigned to this variant.

 ### Fields